View Document Text

 instructions on a best efforts basis.
 Upon

-request, we will provide you with an
+request, we will provide you with a copy of

-Guidelines generally do not apply to voting
+The Guidelines generally do not apply to

 corporations, preferred shares, and